jmdaweb/NVDARemoteServer/readme.md

 `docker stop my_nvda_remote`

-Run this command to remove the container:
+Run this command to remove the container.
+It must be stopped first:

 `docker rm my_nvda_remote`